WagnerGFX/UnityCorePackage/README.md

  - GUID will always be empty for prefab assets.
  - Duplicating the scene will also duplicate all GUIDs inside.
  - Pratically useless for dynamic instancing.

+### Script Templates
+- Fully customized script template creation.
+- Uses individual methods for each template tag.
+- Allows to use your own tags or override existing behavior.
+- Can change the default script creation behavior from beggining to end.
+- I highly suggest keeping the sample files as a base.

 ### Singleton
 Two singleton classes to create MonoBehaviours or ScriptableObjects that require only a single instance to exist.